Upcoming Events & Features

 Lizz's current resume can be viewed here.

 Need help bringing your design idea to life?
-I specialize in rigid or organic 3D models of jewelry and hardware and have a strong background in metal (zinc and brass) manufacturing.
+Lizz specialize in rigid or organic 3D models of jewelry and hardware and has a strong background in metal (zinc and brass) manufacturing.

-I'm a full-time 3D modeler and manage the 3D print lab for a major American handbag company, based in New York City.
-I'm responsible for the technical development of the company's hardware, jewelry and other related products.
-I hold a B.F.A. in Accessories Design from the Fashion Institute of Technology and have worked in the fashion industry for the past 10 years.
+Before joining Formlabs, Lizz was a full-time 3D modeler and manage the 3D print lab for a major American handbag company, based in New York City.
+She was responsible for the technical development of the company's hardware, jewelry and other related products.

-Check out my Shapeway's profile for my full Designer-For-Hire bio.
+Check out Lizz's Shapeway's profile for her full Designer-For-Hire bio.

-To contact me directly, email me at email@example.com or click here.
+To contact her directly, email her at firstname.lastname@example.org or click here.